Tam on STEAM

 In a large family that placed a high value on education, Berhe was the one who always had her nose in a book.
 Her parents expected her to go far.
 Her dad even took to calling her “the Professor.”

 “That had a huge impact on who I became,” Berhe said.
 “In my head I always was going to have a science career one way or another.”

 Berhe endured conflict in her native country before making her way to the U.S. and building a career that fulfilled her father’s prophecy.
-She is an associate professor of soil biogeochemistry at the University of California, Merced.
+She is a professor of soil biogeochemistry at the University of California, Merced.
 Her work has been recognized with honors including a National Science Foundation Early Career Award.

 Berhe’s research focuses on how soil stores carbon and other elements.
 Earth’s soil holds a huge amount of carbon.
 Berhe looks at how damage from erosion, fires, or drought can disrupt that storage.

 Her work tracing carbon in soil is crucial for finding ways to manage our soil sustainably and also for helping us understand how soil regulates Earth’s climate system.
 When we burn fossil fuels to power cars, factories, and appliances, we send carbon dioxide into the air.
 Carbon dioxide is a greenhouse gas, so adding more of it to the air warms our planet.
 If Earth’s soil releases more carbon, our world could grow even warmer.